NomiScript Language Reference

 Financial struct definitions

-Struct fields from symbol.rs, registered via DEFSTRUCT:
+Struct fields from symbol/stdlib.rs (P3a-34 split moved load_financial_structs out of the registry file), registered via DEFSTRUCT:

 • TRANSACTION: id parent-idx post-date enter-date split-count tag-count is-multi-currency